Why D24 Has Various Subtypes Including Sultan And XO Durian

 Despite it’s regular-sized seed, the flesh can be quite thickly dense, sticky, and delightfully creamy.

 But the regular sized seed can be a turn-off for some as it can be seen as a low yield of meat when we do the maths.
+It’s just not in trend to modern consumers.

 Despite slowly falling out of favour, D24 is a proven specimen and with a track record to boot.